Hasnain-S1/Fighter-Statistical-Data/README.md

 We tested the following five hypotheses using statistical methods:

-* Reach-to-Height Ratio – Fighters with a higher reach-to-height ratio tend to have a higher win percentage.
+* Reach-to-Height Ratio – Fighters with a higher reach-to-height ratio tend to have a higher win percentage- Validation: Correlation analysis between reach-to-height ratio and win percentage.

-* Strike Accuracy – Fighters with better strike accuracy have higher win percentages.
+* Strike Accuracy – Fighters with better strike accuracy have higher win percentages- Validation: Regression analysis between strike accuracy and wins.

-* Weight Class Impact – Heavyweights may have lower win percentages than lighter fighters due to endurance factors.
+* Weight Class Impact – Heavyweights may have lower win percentages than lighter fighters due to endurance factors- Validation: T-tests comparing win percentages across weight classes.

-* Takedown Defense – Fighters with better takedown defense tend to win more fights.
+* Takedown Defense – Fighters with better takedown defense tend to win more fights- Validation: Win percentages of fighters with high vs. low takedown defense.

-* Strikes Absorbed – Fighters who absorb fewer strikes per minute have a higher win rate.
+* Strikes Absorbed – Fighters who absorb fewer strikes per minute have a higher win rate- Negative correlation analysis between strikes absorbed per minute and win percentage.

+# Business Requirements

+The goal is to uncover data-driven insights that can be applied to fighter training, strategy development, and talent scouting.
+Specifically, we aim to:

+* Identify performance indicators that correlate with higher win percentages.

+* Compare striking efficiency vs. grappling efficiency.

+* Determine if physical attributes (such as reach-to-height ratio) influence success.

+* Develop an interactive tool to visualize fighter comparisons dynamically.

+# Analysis Techniques Used
+* Exploratory Data Analysis (EDA): Histograms, scatter plots, box plots, and heatmaps were used to understand distributions and correlations.

+* Statistical Testing: T-tests and regression models were applied to test hypotheses and confirm statistical significance.

+* Comparative Analysis: Fighters were categorized into groups (e.g., high vs. low strike accuracy) to compare performance differences.

+* Interactive Visualization: Power BI and Streamlit dashboards allow for dynamic exploration of fighter statistics.

 # Dataset & Data Preparation